ATOMIC AND IONIC RADIUS

 For comparison purposes, all the values relate to 6-co-ordinated ions (the same arrangement as in NaCl, for example).
 CsCl actually crystallises in an 8:8-co-ordinated structure - so you couldn't accurately use these values for CsCl.
 The 8-co-ordinated ionic radius for Cs is 0.174 nm rather than 0.167 for the 6-co-ordinated version.

 Trends in ionic radius across a period

 Let's look at the radii of the simple ions formed by elements as you go across Period 3 of the Periodic Table - the elements from Na to Cl.

 Note: The table misses out silicon which doesn't form a simple ion.
 The phosphide ion radius is in brackets because it comes from a different data source, and I am not sure whether it is safe to compare it.
-The values for the oxide and chloride ions agree in the different source, so it is probably OK.
+The values for the sulphide and chloride ions agree in the different source, so it is probably OK.
 The values are again for 6-co-ordination, although I can't guarantee that for the phosphide figure.

 First of all, notice the big jump in ionic radius as soon as you get into the negative ions.
 Is this surprising?
 Not at all - you have just added a whole extra layer of electrons.